yiyu0x/DET/README.md

 DET (extensible) Data Exfiltration Toolkit
 =======

 DET (is provided AS IS), is a proof of concept to perform Data Exfiltration using either single or multiple channel(s) at the same time.

-The idea was to create a generic toolkit to plug any kind of protocol/service.
+The idea was to create a generic toolkit to plug any kind of protocol/service to test implmented Network Monitoring and Data Leakage Prevention (DLP) solutions configuration, against different data exfiltration techniques.

 # Slides